 Los Angeles Hit and Run Attorney

 It happens every day in Los Angeles County.
 Good people are involved in traffic collisions.
-But something happens.
 Panic or confusion sets in.
 They continue to drive after the accident, and leave the scene.
-After regaining composure shortly thereafter, they want to make things right, somehow.
+After regaining their composure, they want to make things right.

-So, what do you do if you are involved in a hit and run?
+So, what do you do after a hit and run?

-Answer: Seek immediate help from an attorney who regularly handles these cases.
+Answer: Seek immediate help from an attorney who focuses on hit & run cases.

 Hit and Run Strategies

-In some early interventions, Mr. Caplan has worked out resolutions where the investigating law enforcement agency did not request any criminal charges against his clients.
+In some early interventions, Mr. Kita has worked out resolutions where the investigating law enforcement agency declined filing criminal charges against his clients.
 This possibility is not available if you wait until a case is filed in court.

-If a case is already filed, Mr. Caplan vigorously pursues other possible options including, Diversion, Civil Compromise, and/or Dismissal.
+If a case is already filed, Mr. Kita vigorously pursues other possible options including, Diversion, Civil Compromise, and/or Dismissal.

-If you have been involved in a hit and run incident, contact Los Angeles Hit and Run Attorney Gregory Caplan, now, at 213-400-5355, to see how he can help you!
+If you have been involved in a hit and run incident, contact Los Angeles Hit and Run Attorney George Kita, now, at 213-400-5355, to see how he can help you!

 Los Angeles Hit and Run Violations

-In California, if you are involved in a car accident, even if it wasn’t your fault, you are still obligated to stop and exchange information with all parties involved, or be subject to criminal charges.
+In California, if you are involved in a car accident (even if it wasn’t your fault) you are obligated to stop and exchange information with all parties involved, or be subject to criminal charges.

-If you have been involved in a hit and run incident, call to discuss your legal options today, at
+If you have been involved in a hit and run incident, call to determine your legal options, immediately, at